andhie/KR1M/CodeLab/Part_2.md

 1. Create a new 'Empty Activity', call it `KedaiDetailActivity`
 2. Change your `MainActivity`'s `onItemClicked` to launch the new `KedaiDetailActivity` screen
+3. Display the `@drawable/kedai` at the top.
+Set its width `match_parent`, height: `wrap_content`.
+Adjust `android:scaleType` accordingly.
-3. Display the Kedai Name, Address, State, and telephone number.
+4. Display the Kedai Name, Address, State, and telephone number.
+5. The telephone number should be displayed with the `@drawable/ic_call`
-4. When users click on the telephone number, launch the Telephony app of the device.
+6. When users click on the telephone number, launch the Telephony app of the device.
   - Hint : Use `Intent.ACTION_DIAL`

-# LVL.UP
+# ADVANCED

 ## ActionMode